 While studying in Canada, my classmate and friend introduced me to his mother, who worked on campus.
 Annette and I got along well immediately, and ended up taking a couple of classes together.
 During one of those classes, Annette’s brother Tony was visiting from Australia, and joined her for one of our lessons.
 During my time in Australia, I would visit Tony and his friends in Brisbane on three separate occasions for long weekends or for several weeks at a time.
 I couldn’t be more grateful for the generosity and hospitality that he showed me, and for the impression that his love of live music left me with.
 Not to mention a few wild kangaroo and koala sitings!
 Shortly after I left Australia, I discovered that Tony had been diagnosed with a large tumour in his chest.

 All of these emotional setbacks were difficult to process… to say the least.
 When you are totally alone in a new place, emotional experiences are felt even stronger and stay with you longer, but they have taught me one of life’s greatest lessons about continually moving forward.
 I was forced to re-focus my energies and be present in the moment – a realization that you never know what will happen tomorrow.

-I highly recommend that everyone be encouraged to travel – to forge your own path and to embrace being pushed out of your comfort zone.
-Since my Hawaii-Australia-Asia adventure, I have experienced eight other countries, and I still enjoy every aspect of the journey.
+I highly recommend that everyone travel – to forge your own path and to embrace being pushed out of your comfort zone.
+Since my Hawaii-Australia-Asia adventure, I have experienced ten other countries, and I still enjoy every aspect of the journey.
 In the trials of travel adventures you will discover that often from the worst of situations come the most interesting stories to tell and retell, and within yourself you will find incredible strength and perseverance for the road ahead.